 Braaivleis (BBQ over the open fire)

 If you come to Cape Town to eat, it goes without saying, you must braai.
-To understand what a braai is, you have to comprehend that it is both cuisine and a passtime.
+To understand what a braai is, you have to comprehend that it is both cuisine and a pastime.
 You can throw a braai and braai ‘n chop.
 It is at once a way of cooking and also a social gathering.
 To braai is to gather with friends and grill meat, often over wood, sometimes over charcoal, in a drombraai (made from a halfdrum), Weber or simply on a grid over thornbush.
 It is about connecting socially around the open flames, sipping beer and reminiscing life.

 Lamb is popular, in the Cape specifically Karoo lamb, or kerriesosaties – scewers of lamb and onions marinated in a Cape Malay curry and interlaced with dried apricots (yum!).
 So is fish of course with delicious local varieties such as snoek and geelstert (yellowtail).
-Another favourite is chicken piri-piri – a left-over of Portuguese colonialism integrated in South African culture.
-There are steaks of all cuts and lots of boerwors – a famous local spicy sausage (more about this below).
+Another favourite is chicken piri-piri – a left-over of Portuguese colonialism integrated into South African culture.
+There are steaks of all cuts and lots of boerewors – a famous local spicy sausage (more about this below).

 Then there are side dishes reliant on abundant corn, and last but not least the ingenious variation of the grilled cheese, braaibroodjie.
 Oh and not too forget, a braai in the Cape goes hand in hand with a succession of wines to wash it all down, as leaving guests thirsty is a cardinal sin if you want to throw a hell of a braai.